Suzuki Fronx

-The Suzuki Fronx (スズキ・フロンクス, Suzuki Furonkusu) is a subcompact crossover SUV (B-segment) produced by the Japanese manufacturer Suzuki through its Indian subsidiary Maruti Suzuki since 2023.
+The Suzuki Fronx (スズキ・フロンクス, Suzuki Furonkusu) is a subcompact crossover SUV (B-segment) produced by the Japanese manufacturer Suzuki since 2023.
+It was first produced through its Indian subsidiary Maruti Suzuki, and is also assembled in Indonesia and Pakistan.
 It is based on the Baleno, and positioned below the Brezza.

 The Fronx name is a portmanteau of "Frontier Next", which was trademarked by Suzuki in 2014.
 There were rumors in 2015 that Suzuki's newest car at that time would be named Fronx, however it was later introduced as the Baleno.